Lightning D Sergachev is surprise addition to roster for must-win Game 4 against Panthers

 Sergachev had surgery one day after he got hurt during a game at the New York Rangers on Feb.
 8.

 Tampa Bay coach Jon Cooper had said before the playoff series started that the top-four defenseman would miss the matchup.
-But in his pregame media session Saturday, Cooper indicated that some roster decisions would be made after the pregame skate.
+But in his pregame media session, Cooper indicated that some roster decisions would be made after the pregame skate.

 Sergachev appeared in 34 regular-season games, picking up two goals and 17 assists.